richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 ```

 For the latest available version see the full list on [Hex.pm](https://hex.pm/packages/appsignal) and if you run into any problems please [let us know](mailto:support@appsignal.com).

+### CentOS

+CentOS is fully supported by the AppSignal extension.
+Depending on your CentOS version you may need to select another build type for AppSignal Ruby gem `v2.4.0` and AppSignal for Elixir `v1.4.0` and higher.

+For CentOS 7 and higher there is no problem upgrading to AppSignal for Ruby `v2.4.0` and AppSignal for Elixir `1.4.0` and higher.

+For CentOS 6 and older versions you will need to opt-in to the musl build for AppSignal instead.
+For more information, see the [Linux section](#linux).

 ## FreeBSD